Closest Pair Queries in Vertical Slabs and Tight Bounds on the Number of Possible Answers: Lower bounds on

 Since each term in the first summation is larger than the last term, which is larger than $(m/4) \log ( m^2 / (2n) )$, we get

 Since $m > 3 \sqrt{n}$,

 We conclude that

-It remains to prove the above claim.
-Let $g$ and $i$ be integers with $1 \leq g \leq n/m$ and $1 \leq i \leq 2g-1$.
+\paragraph{Proof of the main claim:} Let $g$ and $i$ be integers with $1 \leq g \leq n/m$ and $1 \leq i \leq 2g-1$.
 Consider two binary strings of length $k_g$ that differ in exactly one position; denote this position by $t$.
 Let $r$ and $s$ be the two corresponding points of $S_{g,i}$.
 Note that the vector $v_{g,t}$ is equal to either $r-s$ or $s-r$.

 We may assume, without loss of generality, that $r_1 < s_1$.
 To prove that $r$ and $s$ form the closest pair in the set $\llbracket H_{\lfloor r_1 \rfloor} , H_{\lceil s_1 \rceil} \rrbracket \cap S$, we consider an arbitrary pair $p$ and $q$ of points in $\llbracket H_{\lfloor r_1 \rfloor} , H_{\lceil s_1 \rceil} \rrbracket \cap S$ such that $\{p,q\} \neq \{r,s\}$.
 We will show that $|| r-s || < || p-q ||$.